christo/bhima/README.md

 ## Summary

-* Software-controlled LED surface for the dragon bus
+* Software-controlled LED surface with warped diamond mesh for the dragon bus
     * Video player
     * Fledgling API for building Processing-like algorithmic sketches
 * Video import from USB